-Search Video Library (45 Assets Found)
+Search Video Library for: Polish

-JUST RELEASED!
+World-Wide Best Seller!
 Making the leap from peer to boss is never easy.
 In addition to dramatic change, new managers frequently struggle to balance their old coworker relationships with their new management responsibilities.
 Designed to help participants make a successful transition from “coworker” to “manager” or “supervisor,” Peer Today, Boss Tomorrow presents four proven strategies that will help new supervisors navigate changing relationships and prepare for the most difficult situations they’re likely to encounter as they assume their new role.

 Have you used More Than a Gut Feeling™ to maximize your interviewing process/system in the past?
 Here's the next step in reinforcing those behavior-based interviewing skills!
 Developed from and based on the world’s best-selling interviewing skills program, this new program leverages what was learned by showing specific examples and identifying and targeting the most common interviewing mistakes.
 It shows managers and other interviewers the most effective interviewing actions for hiring top-notch people-every time!

 The Oh Series™ Everyday Ethics - The Complete Series